 Independent physicians aren’t the only victims; so are the patients increasingly pushed to higher-cost hospital-owned facilities.
 In addition to the increased costs, quality also suffers when patients are steered away from physicians in independent practice.

 Congress began work to correct this damage by lowering Medicare payments to new off-campus, hospital-owned facilities in Section 603 of the Bipartisan Budget Act of 2015.
 However Congress protected higher payment to existing off-campus sites.
 In the rule now under consideration, CMS proposes to further enforce site-neutral payment for “clinic visits” (but not procedures) at all off-campus sites.
-The rule would also require site-neutral fees for newly expanded services at grandfathered facilities and would end their potential eligibility for higher drug payments through the 340B program.
+The rule would also require site-neutral fees for newly expanded “service families” at grandfathered facilities and would close loopholes allowing certain off-campus facilities to game reimbursement for discounted drugs acquired through the 340B program .

 Discriminatory pricing is a major problem, but offering a partial solution will not provide a meaningful fix.
 Removing top-down price controls altogether is crucial to reigniting competition that will increase the availability of lower cost, high quality care.